peijin0405/WorldNews-Subreddit-Analysis-PySpark/README.md

 # PPOL567 Project
-This is a group project by Lucienne L. Julian, Sonali Subbu Rathinam, Peijin Li, Aaron Genin.
+This is a group project by Lucienne L. Julian, Sonali Subbu Rathinam, Peijin Li and Aaron Genin.

 ## Project overview and objective